How to Make House Buying & Selling Less Stressful for the Family

 Sell before you buy

 There is nothing more stressful both as a buyer and a seller than being in a chain.
 So, if you can, sell your property before you start looking for another one.
+Visit local estate agents to find someone to help you sell your property.

 This way you only have one thing to worry about at a time, meaning less stress for your family.
 Yes, you will potentially have to move twice (into rented accommodation and then into your next house, perhaps) – but it will be worth it for the family’s sanity.